icaromisquita/CardSearcher_AluraWebDev2024-/README.md

-Absolutely!
-Here's a README you can use for your Magic: the Gathering card searcher project:

 ## Magic: the Gathering Card Searcher

 This is a web application designed to search for Magic: the Gathering cards based on user input.
 Users can search by: